IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-android.md

 - Generating or establishing client identity using UID2.
 - Retrieving advertising tokens for bidstream use.
-- Automatically refreshes UID2 tokens.
+- Automatically refreshing UID2 tokens.

 The following Android-related plugins, and associated documentation, are also available.